HealthSage-AI/healthsage-ai-llm/README.md

 ## Published resources

-The data sets and models are regularly published to HuggingFace.
+The data sets and models are regularly published to HuggingFace [HuggingFace](https://huggingface.co/healthsage).
 The inference API is pushed as a Docker image to Docker Hub.

 ### Licensing